Limookiplimo/Quiz-App/README.md

 # A Terminal App

-This is a interactive question and answer application that runs on the commandline.
-Development in progress.
+An interactive question and answer application that runs on the command line.